madebykind/madebykind-v3/content/blog/branding-sustainability-without-the-greenwash.md

 For environmental organisations that pause matters more.
 It can be the difference between language that feels honest and grounded and language that sounds like greenwashing.

-We developed our **Project Discovery Planner** to support this stage.
-It offers teams a practical way to slow down, map real audience needs, and make clearer decisions before moving into brand or digital delivery.

 ## Your next step towards clarity

 So how do you know if you have the clarity and strategy you need before you start?